-The transitional program assists with further developing the self-discipline and independent living skills necessary for living outside of institutions.
+The transitional apartment program assists with further development of self-discipline and independent living skills necessary for living outside of institutions.
 These needs are addressed through case management, group counseling, and engagement in the community.
 In the low intensity transitional program, clients share financial responsibilities with their roommates.
 Clients remain involved by serving as mentors for newer residents and participating in group activities, such as an Open House for family and friends, and potluck gatherings.
-A primary goal of this program is to provide stable living environment, sober living experience, and recovery support until each individual is prepared to move to a more independent setting.
+A primary goal of this program is to provide a stable living environment, sober living experience, and recovery support until each individual is prepared to move to a more independent setting.

 What Information Do We Collect?

 When you visit our website you may provide us with two types of information: personal information you knowingly choose to disclose that is collected on an individual basis and website use information collected on an aggregate basis as you and others browse our website.

 Personal Information You Choose to Provide

 We may request that you voluntarily supply us with personal information, including your email address, postal address, home or work telephone number and other personal information for such purposes as correspondence, placing an order, requesting an estimate, or participating in online surveys.

 If you choose to correspond with us through email, we may retain the content of your email messages together with your email address and our responses.
 We provide the same protections for these electronic communications that we employ in the maintenance of information received by mail and telephone.